25 Amazing Facts About Science for School Assembly.

 Conservation Efforts!

-Successful conservation initiatives, such as the recovery of thebald eagle in the United States, show that protecting biodiversity is critical.
-Organizations like the World Wildlife Fund (WWF) are at the forefront of these efforts, activities that aim to improve the status of a species or reduce threats to it.
+Successful conservation efforts, such as the recovery of the bald eagle in the United States, demonstrate that protecting biodiversity is essential.
+Organizations like the World Wildlife Fund (WWF) are leading these initiatives to improve species' status or reduce threats they face.

 Chemistry: The Stuff of Life for School Assembly About Science!